Article Translations: (Spanish)

 How Is High Cholesterol Treated?

-Medicine might be considered for kids 10 and older with LDL cholesterol levels of 190 mg/dL or higher if changes in diet and exercise haven't worked.
-For kids with additional risk factors, treatment may be considered at even lower levels.
+Medicine might be considered for kids 10 and older whose LDL cholesterol is 190 mg/dL or higher if changes in diet and exercise haven't worked.
+Kids with risk factors, such as diabetes or high blood pressure or a family history of high cholesterol or heart disease, may need treatment at lower LDL levels.

-- Choose from a variety of protein foods, including lean meats and poultry, fish, nuts, beans, peas, and soy products.
+- lean meats and poultry, fish, nuts, beans, and soy products

-- Limit beverages and foods with added sugars.
+- Limit drinks and foods with added sugars.

 - Encourage plenty of exercise.
 Exercise helps boost HDL levels in the blood — and that's a good thing!
 Kids and teens should be physically active at least 60 minutes a day.